yabok/yasl/README.md

 ## Advantages and disadvantages of SDS

-Normally dynamic string libraries for C are implemented using a structure that defines the string.
+Normally, dynamic string libraries for C are implemented using a structure that defines the string.
 The structure has a pointer field that is managed by the string function, so it looks like this: